dhamaker/8964/my-story.md

 On June 4th the army cleared the square.
 News reached Xi'an in the middle of the night and sucked the air out of the campus.
 I was awaken before sunrise by an unnatural quiet.
 I went across campus and snuck into the graduate student dormatory where, in tears, a friend expained the news to me.
 We lingered in the shock of shattered dreams.

 On Tuesday June 6, a few students showed up for classes.
 There my students were quiet and visibly upset.
 I gave them a short writing assignment, "Where were you and how did you feel when you heard the news from Tienanmen?"
-This is the source of the <a href="index.html">nineteen stories</a> published here.
+This is the source of the [nineteen stories](index.html) published here.

 Over the next few days, classes were cancelled and students went home for the Summer.
 A few students said they were staying to fight.
 There had been rumors of break-ins at local arms factories and of troops massing on the outskirts of town; but, fortunately there was no more fighting.
 I heard whispers of my parents voices in my head, telling me to "leave, I was free, it wasn't my fight, this is what credit cards are for."
 A couple weeks later I caught a flight to Hong Kong.